iriselia/cmaid/README.md

  * automating certain build behaviors to simplify the process of writing `CMakeLists.txt` files, while
  * retaining the ability to extend complex build behaviors through traditional `CMakeLists.txt` scripting.

-The benefits include:
+Some of the benefits to this approach include:
  * `CMakeLists.txt` files become shorter and easier to maintain and modify,
  * each project within a Purify-based build is highly modular, so a simple copy and paste would allow it to be reused in another Purify based project,
- * the source tree and the file system will be kept in sync through automatically creating filters and naming projects based on the file system,
+ * the source tree and the file system will be kept in sync through automatically creating source groups and naming projects based on the file system,
- * platform dependent features such as forced-include and precompiled headers which require careful maintenance have been automated,
+ * platform dependent features such as forced-include and precompiled headers which require careful manual maintenance have been automated,
- * common source files such as .ini, .vert, .frag can be placed in source folders, and be will automatically copied to the correct relative paths to the binaries folder,
+ * common source files such as .ini, .vert, .frag, etc. can be placed in source folders, and be will automatically copied to the correct relative paths to the binaries folder,
  * automatic generation of symbol import/export API, i.e. `__declspec(dllexport)`, `__declspec(dllimport)`, and various macro chains,
- * No need for repetitive CMake scripting at all except when complex build behaviors are desired.
-(Such as precompiling .proto files with Google's protobuf compiler.)
+ * writing CMake becomes optional.
+(Exceptions include complex build behaviors such as precompiling .proto files with Google's protobuf compiler.)

 Examples:
 -------